computational-chemical-biology/ccbl_tutorials/docs/ssh.md

 ##SHELL ALIASES

 **1**.
-After configuring your computer to recognize another server by inserting the ip address, you  have to open your terminal and enter the command "ssh -p 2222 UserName@SSHserver.example.com", as shown below.
+After configuring your computer to recognize another server by inserting the ip address, you  have to open your terminal and enter the command "ssh -p 2222 UserName@SSHserver.example.com".
 The password also needs to be inserted after pressing enter.

 **Obs.** -p 2222 is an example of an SSH port